MHM-lab/MHM-lab.github.io/_pages/values.md

 ## Statement on Artifical Intelligence

 We focus on narrow artificial intelligence (AI) designed to solve specific, well-defined problems, rather than the more speculative notion of artificial general intelligence (AGI).
-Hence, our focus remains on narrow AI that augment human understanding and supports scientific discovery.
 We develop systems that aim to help humans.
 <br>
 <br>
 Large Language Models (LLMs) are currently a narrow AI application, despite claims to the contrary, and a useful tool!
 Here is our [lab’s policy on the use of LLMs](https://mhm-lab.github.io/use_LLMs/).